dojoengine/book/docs/pages/cairo/enum.md

 Now, when handling events, you can use Event::PlayerSpawned instead of an arbitrary number.
 ```

-3 Type Safety:
+3. Type Safety:
 Enums provide type safety.
 Each enum variant has a distinct type, preventing accidental mixing of incompatible values.
-For instance, if you have an enum representing different power-ups:
+For instance, if you have an enum representing different power-ups. you can’t mistakenly assign a PowerUp value to a variable expecting a different type.

 ```rust
 enum PowerUp {